Anonymous Land Trust For Real Estate InvestorsGet a Consultation

 - And more.
 If you would like to know even more about the benefits of using land trusts, check out our free educational resource "When You're Glad You Used Land Trusts."

-Why Choose Royal Legal Solutions For Your Land Trust?
+Why Choose Royal Legal Solutions For Your Real Estate Land Trust?

 Royal Legal Solutions offers the land trust at a lower cost than competitors.
 We are also proud to be one of the only firms in the country who regularly offers and manages land trusts.
 Further, with us serving as your trustee, you don't have to worry about mismanagement of your valuable real estate asset or trustee fraud.
 Technically, anyone can be your trustee, but when you choose an experienced attorney as a trustee, you can rest assured knowing that we know what we are doing and took an oath to serve your best interests at all times.
 We have been dealing with land trusts professionally for years.
 If you have an existing LLC, or ideally Series LLC structure, we can assist you with incorporating your new land trust into this structure for the most effective asset protection plan possible.